kenwuuu/pencil-it-in-web/README.md

 ## General Knowledge

 - API keys in the repo are public keys so they're fine to stay out.
-- API keys in the repo are public keys so they're fine to stay out.
 - Example API calls using the Supabase JS library are in `services/examples/edge-functions
 - When renaming or moving files that use HTMX or are used by a file that uses HTMX, you have to refactor manually.
 Jetbrains refactor doesn't catch the strings.
 See `friends-container.js`